CubeCoders/WHMCSModule/README.md

 <h2>Installing the AMP WHMCS module</h2>

+1. Download the .Zip file from this GitHub
-1. Upload the package content into your MAIN WHMCS DIRECTORY.
+2. Upload the package content into your MAIN WHMCS DIRECTORY.
 (We recommend using an FTP Client)
-2. Login to WHMCS Admin Area
+3. Login to WHMCS Admin Area
-3. Navigate to System Settings -> Product & Services -> Servers
+4. Navigate to **System Settings -> Product & Services -> Servers**
-4. Click on Add New Server
+5. Click on **Add New Server**

-- For the Module type, select AMP
+- For the Module type, select **AMP**
 - Enter the hostname for your AMP server followed by a Username and Password

 - Note: You should create a seperate AMP user for WHMCS with the Super Admin Role and ensure MFA is disabled for this user.

-5. Click Test Connection
+5. Click **Test Connection**

 - If the connection was successful you will see a green banner confirming the connection at the top